Joint Score-Threshold Optimization for Interpretable Risk Assessment: Proposed Models

-\textbf{Performance constraints} ensure the optimized model meets minimum clinical safety requirements.
-Using the assignment variables $z_{ik}$ from the MIP formulation, we can directly bound error rates.
-For instances with known true labels (singleton feasible sets $\mathcal{S}_i = \{k_i^*\}$), we define:
+Performance constraints, encoded via the domain constraints in \eqref{eq:performance}, ensure the optimized model meets minimum safety and efficacy requirements.
+Using the assignment variables $z_{ik}$ from the MIP formulation, we can directly constrain classification error rates and bound operational metrics like sensitivity and specificity.
+For false positive rate control, we can limit the fraction of low-risk patients misclassified into higher risk categories.
+For example, to ensure that no more than $\xi_{\text{FPR}}$ fraction of truly low-risk patients are classified as high-risk: